The gas and stellar content of a metal-poor galaxy at $z=8.496$ as revealed by JWST and ALMA: Analysis Results

-To infer the physical properties, as well as constrain the star-formation history (SFH) of \galname, we model the integrated spectral energy distribution (SED) using the fitting code \textsc{Bagpipes} \citep[][]{bagpipes}.
+To infer the physical properties as well as constrain the SFH of \galname, we model the integrated SED using the fitting code \textsc{Bagpipes} \citep[][]{bagpipes}.
 We fix the redshift to the spectroscopic NIRSpec redshift $z_{\textrm{spec}}=8.496$ (see Sect.~\ref{ssec:spec}).
-We include nebular emission via \textsc{Cloudy} \citep[][]{cloudy}, allowing the ionization parameter, $U$, to vary from $-3 < \log_{10}(U) < -1$ to account for the typically higher ionization parameter at $z\gtrsim 6$ \citep{Sugahara22}, and the derived electron temperature \citep[see e.g.,][and the section below]{Trump22,Curti22,ArellaniCordova22,Katz22}.
+We include nebular emission via \textsc{Cloudy} \citep[][]{cloudy}, allowing the ionization parameter, $U$, to vary within $-3 < \log_{10}(U) < -1$ to account for the typically higher ionization parameter at $z\gtrsim 6$ \citep{Sugahara22}, and the derived electron temperature \citep[see, e.g.,][and the section below]{Trump22,Curti23,ArellaniCordova22,Katz23}.
 We assume a \citet{Salim18} attenuation curve, which is notably steeper than the typically adopted ``Calzetti'' extinction curve \citep{Calzetti00}.
 The steeper \citet{Salim18} curve better represents low-mass, low-metallicity galaxies \citep{Reddy18} and effectively outputs a lower $A_V$.
-We use a constant SFH model, which mimics a bursty SFH on short timescales and expected for young galaxies at this redshift.
-A more detailed description of the priors used in the modelling, together with the resulting posterior distributions, is provided in Appendix A.
+We use a constant SFH model, which mimics a bursty SFH on short timescales, expected for young galaxies at this redshift.
+A more detailed description of the priors used in the modeling, together with the resulting posterior distributions, is provided in Appendix A.

 The best-fit SED model based on the integrated photometry shown in Fig.~\ref{fig:sedspec} yields a stellar mass $\log_{10}(M_\star/M_{\odot}) = 7.15\pm0.15$, a young stellar population with a mean stellar age of $1.3^{+0.4}_{-0.3}$\,Myr, a relatively blue UV continuum slope $\beta = -1.81\pm 0.08$, and a low dust attenuation $A_V = 0.20^{+0.04}_{-0.03}$\,mag for \galname, as summarized in Table~\ref{tab:galprops}.
-This is overall consistent with the results from \citet{Carnall22}.
-We note that Gim\'enez-Arteaga et al. (in prep.) finds a substantially higher stellar mass of $M_\star \approx 10^{8}\,M_\odot$ based on a resolved SED study of a set of galaxies at $z\gtrsim 5$ (including \galname), which is also recovered assuming a more bursty SFH \citep{Tacchella22}.
-To take into account any potential systematic uncertainties on the stellar mass estimates from varying SFH models \citep{Whitler22} or in general across SED fitting codes \citep{Pacifici22}, we assume a more conservative stellar mass of $M_\star = 10^{7.2}-10^{8.0}\,M_\odot$ in the following analysis.
+This is overall consistent with the results from \citet{Carnall23}.
+We note that \citet{GimenezArteaga23} found a substantially higher stellar mass of $M_\star \approx 10^{8}\,M_\odot$ based on a resolved SED study of a set of galaxies at $z\gtrsim 5$ (including \galname), which has also been recovered assuming a burstier SFH \citep{Tacchella22}.
+To take into account any potential systematic uncertainties on the stellar mass estimates from varying SFH models \citep{Whitler23} or in general across SED fitting codes \citep{Pacifici22}, we assume a more conservative stellar mass of $M_\star = 10^{7.2}-10^{8.0}\,M_\odot$ in the following analysis.